Dean's Supplemental Travel Fund

 Proposals will be evaluated by the Travel Committee, which will make recommendations to the Dean.
 International travel may also require approval by the Chancellor.

 Priority will go to requests submitted by October 3.
-Faculty members are strongly encouraged to submit requests by the October 1 priority deadline to allow the committee to allocate funds early in the academic year.
+Faculty members are strongly encouraged to submit requests by the October 3 priority deadline to allow the committee to allocate funds early in the academic year.
 If there is money remaining in the Dean’s Supplemental Travel Fund, the committee will review travel requests on a monthly basis (the second Tuesday of each month).
-The committee recognizes that some faculty may wish to travel prior to the October 1 deadline; therefore, travel requests will be reviewed prior to this date.
+The committee recognizes that some faculty may wish to travel prior to the priority deadline; therefore, travel requests will be reviewed prior to this date.
 The cutoff date for the fiscal year will be around June 1; thus, if you plan to travel in June, travel expenses may count against next year's allocations.

 Notification of Decision